smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 In addition, get them involved in helping you shape an editorial calendar.
 Also make sure you have a conversation about workflow.
 To prevent version control issues use a collaborative writing tool like GoogleDocs or Draft.
 Or use a Markdown-supporting text editor and get your content producers to committ to a private repo in Github (although you'll be lucky to find a copywriter than knows Markdown/HTML/Github).

 ####How do I spot a good freelancer?
-If you like a copywriter's portfolio then that's a really good start.
+If you like a copywriter's portfolio then that's a good start.
 You might also look for:

-* some experience of web writing
+* some experience of web rather than just print writing
 * an ability to write in different styles (avoid bloggers who can only write in their own style)
 * enough interest in the job that they look at your website and make relevant suggestions
 * enough knowledge that they might bring up style, audience and workflow in your conversation
 * a decent grasp of web writing best practice
 * customer testimonials or similar

-If you think you might struggle to 'spot' a good copywriter, perhaps because English is your second language, you're just not that into words or you're more familiar with print journalism, you could do some swotting up yourself on how to write web content that works.
-Ginny Redish's book *Web Writing that Works* is the best book on the subject, possibly complemented by *Don't Make Me Think* by Steve Krug.
+If you think you might struggle to 'spot' a good copywriter, perhaps because English is your second language or you're just not that into words you could do some swotting up yourself on how to write web content that works.
+Ginny Redish's book [*Letting Go of the Words*][letting go of the words] is the best book on the subject. [*Don't Make Me Think*][don't make me think] by Steve Krug is also a great read in terms of all things web.

 You could also ask a few friends and colleagues to give you an opinion on the writer's portfolio and style.
-Ideally, also ask a few of your customers or potential customers (or people like your potential customers!) to give you their opinion.
+Ideally, also ask a few of your customers or potential customers to give you their opinion.
 After all, your copywriter will be writing for your customers, not for you.

 ####Where do I find a good freelancer?
-You could try online marketplaces or companies like elance or scripted.com.
-Social media can work too, particularly LinkedIn.
-Many copywriters also have websites, although you might need to click through quite a few pages of google to get to the independents.
-Personal recommendation is usually a great bet.
+You could try online marketplaces like [Elance][elance].
+Inviting people to bid on a job rather than making it open to everyone might weed out the timewasters.
+There are also 'talent agencies' like [Scripted][scripted].
+Many copywriters, content strategists and content marketers have websites, although you might need to click through quite a few pages of Google to get to the independents.
+Or you can ask your network for recommendations on social media.
+Another option is to browse groups on LinkedIn and GooglePlus where freelancers hang out to see if you like the look of anyone.
+For example, there is a good GooglePlus [blogging community][blogging community] and [content strategy community][content strategy community].

 ##Create a content strategy in a week